Crystabel-Isioma/Nutrition-Dataset-Cleaning-Preprocessing-in-Python/README.md

 cleaned_nutrition.xlsx

 ## Future Enhancements

-	•	Automated unit detection module
+	•	Automated unit detection module:
 	Identify units even when inconsistent across rows.

-	•	Predictive modeling
+	•	Predictive modeling:
 	Use machine learning to estimate missing nutrient values.

-	•	Visualization module
+	•	Visualization module:
 	Add histograms, distribution plots, and nutrient comparison charts.

-	•	API-ready formatting
+	•	API ready formatting:
 	Convert cleaned data into a structured format for nutrition apps.
-	•	Unit-conversion automation
+	•	Unit-conversion automation:
 	Convert all nutrients to a single scale (e.g., everything to grams).

 ⸻

 ## Conclusion & Next Steps

-This project successfully transformed a large, messy, unit-mixed dataset into a clean, numeric, standardized file ready for serious analysis.
+This project successfully transformed a large, messy, unit mixed dataset into a clean, numeric, standardized file ready for serious analysis.
 All preprocessing steps were automated to ensure reproducibility, reliability, and scalability.

 With this foundation, the dataset can now support:

 	•	Nutrient analysis dashboards
 	•	Statistical modeling
 	•	Clustering of similar foods